cablehead/vanilla/docs/api.rst

     - Returns a `Recver`_ which dispenses HTTP connections.

-    - These HTTP connections are a `Recver`_ which dispense dispenses `HTTPRequest`_.
+    - These HTTP connections are a `Recver`_ which dispense `HTTPRequest`_.
 Note that if this is a Keep-Alive connection, it can dispense more than one `HTTPRequest`_.